-In 2018 and the nine months ended September 30, 2019, we paid an aggregate of approximately US\$0.26 million and US\$0.13 million in cash to our directors and executive officers, respectively.
+In 2019, we paid an aggregate of approximately US\$0.3 million in cash to our directors and executive officers, respectively.
 We have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our directors and executive officers.

-Our PRC subsidiaries are required by law to make contributions equal to certain percentages of each employee's salary for his or her medical insurance, maternity insurance, workplace injury insurance, unemployment insurance, pension benefits through a PRC government-mandated multiemployer defined contribution plan and other statutory benefits.
+Our PRC subsidiaries are required by law to make contributions equal to certain percentages of each employee's salary for his or her medical insurance, maternity insurance, workplace injury insurance, unemployment insurance, pension benefits through a PRC government-mandated multi-employer defined contribution plan and other statutory benefits.
 Our Hong Kong subsidiaries are required by the Hong Kong Mandatory Provident Fund Schemes Ordinance to make monthly contributions to the mandatory provident fund scheme in an amount equal to at least 5% of an employee's salary.